gabemartinez/v1-gabemartinez.github.io/_posts/2016-07-24-react-redux-widgets.md

 We will be reusing these widgets for other stories, in this trivia example we might just add extra functionality and change the questions object data being used by the app.

-A widget that is already live is the chart widget, which you can see on [this news story](https://asunow.asu.edu/20160720-exemplifying-entrepreneurial-spirit-sun-devil-owned-businesses).
+A widget that is already live is the chart widget, which you can see in [this news story](https://asunow.asu.edu/20160720-exemplifying-entrepreneurial-spirit-sun-devil-owned-businesses).
 The chart widget displays industries that ASU communication majors go into after graduation.
 My colleague Sebastian Nievas developed that bad boy.
 And the original content is also from our office.